 The typical rugged-looking rockfish can easily blend in with a rock wall or the reef.
 It has poisonous spines and is easy to overlook in between algae or coral.

 When snorkelling with a camera, beware, some fish (baracuda or moray) may cause a rash to develop.
-Many a curious snorkeller has felt
+Many a curious snorkeller has felt the sharp teeth of the barracuda.

 How best to observe the underwater world?